-Ultrafast pump-probe transient absorption (TA) and transient photoluminescence spectroscopy of pristine and ligand exchanged CQD (Figures 3c) were used to study the effect of ligand exchange on the InSb CQD charge carrier dynamics.
+Ultrafast pump-probe TA and transient photoluminescence spectroscopy of pristine and ligand exchanged CQD (Figure 3c) were used to study the effect of ligand exchange on the InSb CQD charge carrier dynamics.
 These transient measurements are suggestive of a trap state density increased following ligand exchange (Figure 3D).
-While the transient PL of the OA-capped CQD fit well to a single exponential, indicating charge carriers accumulate at the band edge for radiative recombination, the ligand-exchanged CQDs require a second component to the fit (Figure S15).
+While the transient PL of the oleic acid (OA)-capped CQD fit well to a single exponential, indicating charge carriers accumulate at the band edge for radiative recombination, the ligand-exchanged CQDs require a second component to the fit (Figure S15, Supporting Information).
 With a double-exponential, the OA-capped and ligand-exchanged CQD exhibit a longer component of 90 and 100 ns, respectively, which we assign to radiative recombination.
-The second, shorter component (~9 ns), which we attribute to PL decay due to non-radiative recombination, was of larger magnitude for the ligand-exchanged sample.
-This increase of non-radiative recombination we connect with increased surface traps following the ligand exchange.
+The second, shorter component (≈9 ns), which we attribute to PL decay due to nonradiative recombination, was of larger magnitude for the ligandexchanged sample.
+This increase of nonradiative recombination we connect with increased surface traps following the ligand exchange.